-This article is all about how to keep your files safe on your computer as well as making them easy to find in the future – improving the productivity of your photography workflow.
+This article is all about how to keep your files safe on your computer.
+It’s also about making them easy to find in the future – improving the productivity of your photography workflow.

 By following these simple instructions, you can make sure that you never lose a photo again.

-Before I get into talking about importing, I want to make a very important point about setting up your camera properly.
+Before we get into it, I want to make a very important point about setting up your camera properly.

-For an organized workflow, you need to make sure that your camera is set to the correct time and date – this means changing it every time you’re change time zones, or when the clocks go back or forward.
+For an organized workflow, you need to make sure you set your camera to the correct time and date.
+This means changing it every time you change time zones, or when the clocks go back or forward.

-You can usually import your photos just by plugging in your camera but this does have a habit of confusing some programs and runs a lot slower.
+You can usually import your photos just by plugging in your camera.
+This does have a habit of confusing some programs and runs a lot slower.
 I like to use a (very cheap) memory card reader and plug that in via USB.

 Side note – if you’re using SD cards, you may well find that your computer or printer has a card reader built in, as on a Macbook.

 I’d say that using a card reader makes the transfer about three times faster.
-This is important when you’re dealing with large RAW files and you can still transfer your photos if you’ve drained the batteries after a long day of shooting.
+This is important when you’re dealing with large RAW files.
+You can still transfer your photos if you’ve drained the batteries after a long day of shooting.